-Next, we introduce ex-post central bank asset purchases in secondary markets as the primary policy instrument of focus.
+Next, we introduce expost central bank asset purchases in secondary markets as the primary policy instrument of focus.
 Specifically, the central bank offers buying collateralized loans from banks in states where collateral constraints bind.
-Given that reserves are not scarce, banks voluntarily sell loans to the central bank only at an above-market price.
-This tends to increase the profitability of supplying (and selling) loans, driving down the loan rate demanded by competitive banks.
+Given that reserves are not scarce, banks voluntarily sell loans to the central bank only at an above-market price.8 This tends to increase the profitability of supplying (and selling) loans, driving down the loan rate demanded by competitive banks.
 Lower interest rate costs raise agents' willingness to borrow and thereby their willingness to pay for collateral.
-This tends to increase the price of pledgeable assets due to a higher collateral premium, i.e. the asset price element that measures the valuation of assets to serve as collateral, which is summarized by Bianchi and Mendoza (2018) as the "collateral effect" on asset pricing.
-Via this mechanism, the central bank can raise the collateral price and can address the pecuniary externality, without inducing moral hazard.
-Asset purchases can thereby implement constrained efficient allocations that pareto-dominate the constrained efficient allocation under ex-ante Pigouvian debt taxes.
+This tends to increase the price of pledgeable assets due to a higher collateral premium, i.e. the asset price element that measures the valuation of assets to serve as collateral, which is summarized by Bianchi and Mendoza (2018) as the "collateral effect" on asset pricing.9 Via this mechanism, the central bank can raise the collateral price and can address the pecuniary externality, without inducing moral hazard.10 Asset purchases can thereby implement constrained efficient allocations that pareto-dominate the constrained efficient allocation under ex-ante Pigouvian debt taxes.
 Moreover, asset purchases can elevate collateral prices to such an extent that the borrowing limit is never reached, leading to a competitive equilibrium that is characterized by the first best allocation.
-Yet, these price effects of asset purchases can equivalently be induced by an ex-post Pigouvian subsidy on loan supply that is funded and compensated by non-distortionary taxes, an optimal state-contingent credit market policy that
+Yet, these price effects of asset purchases can equivalently be induced by an ex-post Pigouvian subsidy on loan supply that is funded and compensated by non-distortionary taxes, an optimal state-contingent credit market policy that corresponds to the ex-post debt subsidy in Katagiri et al. (2017) and Schabert (2024).
+Thus,

-&lt;sup>8The latter relates to the US Federal Reserves' Bank Term Funding Program, where purchased debt securities are valued at par value (instead of fair market value).
+8The latter relates to the US Federal Reserves' Bank Term Funding Program, where purchased debt securities are valued at par value (instead of fair market value).

-&lt;sup>9This asset price component is also known as the "collateral value" (see Fostel and Geanakoplos, 2008) or the "collateralizability premium" (see Ai et al., 2020).
+9This asset price component is also known as the "collateral value" (see Fostel and Geanakoplos, 2008) or the "collateralizability premium" (see Ai et al., 2020).

-&lt;sup>10The asset price effect of loan purchases differs from the mechanism that is responsible for ex-ante debt taxes to increase the collateral price as well as from effects of ex-post transfers of funds to borrowers or bailouts (as, for example, in Bianchi, 2016, or Jeanne and Korinek, 2020).
+10The asset price effect of loan purchases differs from the mechanism that is responsible for ex-ante debt taxes to increase the collateral price as well as from effects of ex-post transfers of funds to borrowers or bailouts (as, for example, in Bianchi, 2016, or Jeanne and Korinek, 2020).
 In contrast to the latter, asset purchases do not affect borrowing ex-ante and do not create moral hazard, given that they are directed at lenders rather than borrowers (see also Bodenstein and Lorenzoni, 2018, or Jeanne and Korinek, 2020).
 In fact, corrective asset purchases induce a higher valuation of borrowers' assets in adverse states, whereas moral hazard can be created if bailouts (or debt reliefs) induce borrowers to value their wealth less (see Stavrakeva, 2020).

-corresponds to the ex-post debt subsidy in Katagiri et al. (2017) and Schabert (2023).
-Thus, monetary policy interventions are so far not superior to non-monetary policy interventions.
+monetary policy interventions are so far not superior to non-monetary policy interventions.